-Trump to unveil Mideast peace plan amid skepticism
+Trump to unveil his Middle East peace plan amid skepticism

 Those policies have proven popular among Trump’s evangelical and pro-Israel supporters and could give him a much-needed boost from his base as the Senate weighs whether to remove him from office and as he gears up for a reelection battle this year.

-Jared Kushner, a Trump adviser and the president’s son-in-law, has been the architect for the plan for nearly three years.
+Jared Kushner, a Trump adviser and the Republican president’s son-in-law, has been the architect for the plan for nearly three years.
 He’s tried to persuade academics, lawmakers, former Mideast negotiators, Arab governments and special-interest groups not to reject his fresh approach outright.

-But the Palestinians refuse to even speak to Trump, calling him biased in favor of Israel, and are calling on Arab representatives to reject the Tuesday event at the White House.
-The Palestinian leadership has also encouraged protests in the West Bank, raising fears that the announcement in Washington could spark a new round of violence.
+But the Palestinians refuse to even speak to Trump, saying he’s biased in favor of Israel, and they are calling on Arab representatives to reject the Tuesday event at the White House.
+The Palestinian leadership also has encouraged protests in the West Bank, raising fears that the announcement in Washington could spark a new round of violence.
+Ahead of the announcement, the Israeli military said it was reinforcing infantry troops along the Jordan Valley.